William J. Stone, First “Exact” Facsimile of the Declaration Current Working Census, with Updates by Seth Kaller |

 48 1976/05/18, Sotheby’s, lot 318.
 Current location?

-Why we don’t list an exact number
+Why we can’t list an exact number

 Including new discoveries, our count went as high as 52, but removing entries that have proven to be duplicative or erroneous, the number went down.